cacophony-wj/servitium/README.md

 ##  Problems with Wabbajack

-There are a lot of different scenarios where _Wabbajack_ will produce an error.
+There are many different scenarios where _Wabbajack_ will produce an error.
 Re-run _Wabbajack_ before seeking assistance. _Wabbajack_ will only download and reinstall the minimum necessary to get the modlist working.

 **Various files beginning with "cc" and ending with "esl" or "esm" failed to download.**

-You did not purchase the $20 upgrade to Skyrim.
-This is not negotiable.
+You did not purchase the $20 upgrade to Skyrim, and this is not negotiable.
 Purchase it, verify it, delete it and re-download it if necessary, and try again.

 **Could not download x:**